Oxnard, California: Arts and culture

-Oxnard cultural institutions include the Carnegie Art Museum, founded in 1907 as the Oxnard Public Library by philanthropist Andrew Carnegie; the Chandler Vintage Museum of Transportation and Wildlife, founded by the late Los Angeles Times publisher Otis Chandler, the Murphy Auto Museum, and the Channel Islands Maritime Museum.
+Oxnard cultural institutions include the Carnegie Art Museum, founded in 1907 as the Oxnard Public Library by philanthropist Andrew Carnegie; the Chandler Vintage Museum of Transportation and Wildlife, founded by the late Los Angeles Times publisher Otis Chandler, and the Channel Islands Maritime Museum.
 The Henry T. Oxnard Historic District is adjacent to the commercial downtown area and dates back to the founding of the city.

-Heritage Square in downtown is a collection of restored Victorian and Craftsman houses that were once owned by Oxnard's pioneer ranching families.
+Heritage Square in downtown is a collection of restored Victorian and Craftsman houses that Oxnard's pioneer ranching families once owned.
 Heritage Square is home to the Petit Playhouse and the Elite Theatre Company.
 The Oxnard Performing Arts and Convention Center is home to the New West Symphony.
+The Gottfried Maulhardt/Albert Pfeiler Farm site is an historic farm park.

 Oxnard also has the Oxnard Independent Film Festival and the annual Channel Islands Tall Ships Festival.
 The Herzog Winery is based in Oxnard along with other wine tasting rooms.
 During late July, the annual Salsa Festival is held in downtown Oxnard, featuring a salsa tasting tent, local bands, a large dance floor, local vendors, as well as many salsa based food vendors.

 Sports

-The Dallas Cowboys held their pre-season training camp at River Ridge Field in Oxnard in 2001, 2004–06, 2008–10 and 2012–16 (the Cowboys trained at California Lutheran University in nearby Thousand Oaks in 1963–89).
+The Dallas Cowboys currently hold their pre-season training camp at River Ridge Field in Oxnard.
+They also trained in Oxnard in 2001, 2004–06, 2008–10 and 2012–16 (the Cowboys trained at California Lutheran University in nearby Thousand Oaks in 1963–89).
 The New Orleans Saints trained in Oxnard in 2011.
 The Los Angeles Raiders trained at River Ridge in the 1980s and 90s.

-On February 4, 2016, the Los Angeles Rams (an NFL team) selected Oxnard to be the site of their Official Team Activities and mini camp.
-On February 19, 2016, the city of Oxnard and the Rams reached a tentative agreement to host official team activities or OTAs and minicamp at River Ridge Playing Fields and on February 23, 2016, the Oxnard City Council voted unanimously 5–0 to allow the Los Angeles Rams to use the River Ridge Playing Fields facility from April 18 to June 17 and the locker room space from March 28 until June 24.
+On February 4, 2016, the Los Angeles Rams selected Oxnard to be the site of their official team activities and minicamp.
+On February 19, 2016, the city of Oxnard and the Rams reached a tentative agreement to host official team activities and minicamps at River Ridge Playing Fields.
+On February 23, 2016, the Oxnard City Council voted unanimously 5–0 to allow the Los Angeles Rams to use the River Ridge Playing Fields facility from April 18 to June 17 and the locker room space from March 28 until June 24.

 River Ridge Golf Course has two 18-hole courses flanked by housing developments.